When Everything Changed: The Amazing Journey of American Women

 In 2007, she stepped down to finish her book: When Everything Changed: The Amazing Journey of American Women from 1960 to the Present.
 She returned as a columnist in time to cover the 2008 presidential election.

-Ms. Collins is also the author of America’s Women: Four Hundred Years of Dolls, Drudges, Helpmates and Heroines, and four other books: As Texas Goes: How the Lone Star State Hijacked the American Agenda, a biography of William Henry Harrison, Scorpion Tongues: Gossip, Celebrity and American Politics, and The Millennium Book, which she co-authored with her husband, Dan Collins.
-She is currently at work on a history of older women in America.
+Ms. Collins latest book is No Stopping Us Now: A History Of Older Women In America.
+She is also the author of five other books: America’s Women: Four Hundred Years of Dolls, Drudges, Helpmates and Heroines; As Texas Goes: How the Lone Star State Hijacked the American Agenda, a biography of William Henry Harrison, Scorpion Tongues: Gossip, Celebrity and American Politics, and The Millennium Book, which she co-authored with her husband, Dan Collins.

-Before joining The New York Times, Ms. Collins was a columnist for Newsday, Daily News, and a reporter for United Press International.
+Before joining The New York Times, Ms. Collins was a columnist for New York Newsday, the New York Daily News, and a reporter for United Press International.
+She started her journalism career in Connecticut, where she founded the Connecticut State News Bureau, which provided coverage of the state capitol and Connecticut politics.